muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --lang &lt;CODE&gt;
 Sets the desired language when gathering data into the resource cache.
 This option is only relevant for certain scraping modules.
 Get the details [here](LANGUAGES.md).
-Consider setting this in [`config.ini`](CONFIGINI.md) instead.
+Consider setting this in [`config.ini`](CONFIGINI.md#langen) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes -s screenscraper --lang es
 ```

 #### --region &lt;CODE&gt;
 Sets the desired region when gathering data into the resource cache.
 This option is only relevant for certain scraping modules.
 Get the details [here](REGIONS.md).
-Consider setting this in [`config.ini`](CONFIGINI.md) instead.
+Consider setting this in [`config.ini`](CONFIGINI.md#regionwor) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes -s screenscraper --region jp
 ```

 #### --nohints
 Disables the "Did you know" hints when running Skyscraper.
-Consider setting this in [`config.ini`](CONFIGINI.md) instead.
+Consider setting this in [`config.ini`](CONFIGINI.md#hintsfalse) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes --nohints
 ```

 #### --verbosity &lt;0-3&gt;
 Sets how verbose Skyscraper should be when running.
 Default level is 0.
 The higher the value, the more info Skyscraper will output to the terminal while running.
+Consider setting this in [`config.ini`](CONFIGINI.md#verbosity1) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes -s screenscraper --verbosity 3